walkerning/aw_nas/doc/development.md

                        for cnet in self.controllers]
 ```

-Another example is that, a parametrized architecture network is usually constructed by an architecture embedder followed by a MLP to output a score.
+Another example is that a parametrized architecture network is usually constructed by an architecture embedder followed by an MLP to output a score.
 Different architecture embedders can be used, thus we define a component type `arch_embedder`, and the base class is `aw_nas.evaluator.arch_network.ArchEmbedder`.
 To implement a new architecture embedder, one can see `aw_nas/btcs/nasbench_101.py`, `aw_nas/btcs/nasbench_201.py`, `aw_nas/evaluator/arch_network.py` and for examples in different search spaces (ENAS, NAS-Bench-101, NAS-Bench-201).

 ## Utilities

-Since all components inherit from the base class `aw_nas.base.Component`, some base and common utilities are implemented in this base class.
+Since all components inherit from the base class `aw_nas.base.Component`, some basic and common utilities are implemented in this base class.

 * Logging: `self.logger` will be created on demand, and is a `logging.Logger` instance.
 Just call `self.logger.warn`, `self.logger.info`, etc. at where you need.
 * Scheduling: You can define some instance attributes as `SCHEDULABLE_ATTRS`, the corresponding attributes will be scheduled according to the `schedulable_cfg` attribute at each epoch.
 A simple example is as follows, in which the weighted coefficient of two rewards are schedulable.
 And according to the `schedule_cfg` of `coeff` in the configuration file, the instance attribute `coeff` will decay by 0.9 every 5 epoch, starting from epoch 50, and stop decaying when it reaches 0.01.